 Coordinators will find the link to the Reconcile Students Between TR and CB tool in the Utilities for CB Enrollment area of the AP Report Center.

-Once you upload the College Board's file and map the column headers, you will see discrepancies noted in four categories.
+Once you upload the College Board's file and map the column headers, you will see discrepancies noted in five categories.
 You can click the student in a category to make any needed corrections within Total Registration.

-The four subsets (areas) you may see in your Reconcile report include:
+The five subsets (areas) you may see in your Reconcile report include:

 - Students Info Potentially Matches - These are students matched between TR and CB based on name and/or email address and/or Student ID number.
 Some students may not match due to a simple name difference such as using Mike as the first name in one system and Michael in the other system.
 Or the student may have incorrectly entered their Student ID number differently in one system.

 - Student is in TR but not CB - The students in this subset are identified as students registered for AP exams in Total Registration but do not match students in the College Board file the coordinator uploaded into the Reconcile tool.
 That means the student's first and last name and/or email address did not match data in the College Board's file.
 Many of these students will use a shortened version of their first name or nickname in one system but the full name in the other system (Mike vs Michael).
 The coordinator can easily edit the student's name in Total Registration if needed (see Editing Student's Information).

 - Student is in CB but not TR - The students in this subset are identified as students enrolled for AP exams in the College Board's system but do not match students in Total Registration.
 That means the student's first and last name and/or email address used in CB did not match a current registration in TR.
 You may see exams listed with UD, which means the student did not choose they will take the exam in the College Board's system.